-The mouthpiece does tend to get pretty hot with prolonged use but Grasshopper comes with a silicone mouthpiece to protect the lips.
-This MP also fits perfect with a 14mm water pipe adapter.
+The mouthpiece does tend to get pretty hot with prolonged use so the previous method of turning the hopper off in between each draw is helpful for the heat as well.
+The Grasshopper also comes with a silicone mouthpiece that fits on the end of the hopper and helps keep your lips cool, and it also fits perfect with a 14mm water pipe adapter.

 One of the downsides to most other portables is that the heater isn’t strong enough to keep up with aggressive draws.
 This is where the Grasshopper shines.
-You can pull as hard as you want and it will keep producing vapor.
+You can pull nearly as hard as you want and it will keep producing vapor.
 I really like this because I can take a couple hits and be completely medicated in a couple minutes.
-As opposed to other session vapes like the Air or Pax 2, you can sit with those and take 10-15 hits over the course of 10-15 minutes.
-I like the longer sessions for relaxing at home watching TV, but when I’m out on the go, I usually prefer a quick session.
+As opposed to other session vapes like the Arizer Air or Pax 3, you can sit with those and take 10-15+ draws over the course of 10-15 minutes.
+I like the longer sessions for relaxing at home watching TV, but when I’m out on the go, I prefer a quicker on-demand vape.